 The common stock warrant liability is associated with a warrant to purchase common stock issued in connection with a license agreement.
 The change in fair value consisted of the calculated change in value based upon the fair value of the underlying security at the end of each reporting period as calculated using the Black-Scholes option pricing model.
-Gains and losses arising from changes in fair value were recognized in other expense in the condensed consolidated statements of comprehensive loss.
-As of the closing of our IPO on March 8, 2016, the anti-dilution provision of the warrant expired and the warrant liability was reclassified to additional paid-in capital.
+Gains and losses arising from changes in fair value were recognized in other income (expense) in the condensed consolidated statements of operations.
+As of the closing of our IPO, the anti-dilution provision of the warrant expired and the warrant liability was reclassified to additional paid-in capital.